nxp-mcuxpresso/spsdk/examples/plugins/README.md

 ## Plugin implementation

-There are basically two ways how a plugin can be implemented.

-- A Python package installed in the environment (preferred)
+Plugins in SPSDK must be implemented as Python packages installed in the environment.

-- A single Python module with the plugin implementation in it
+**Note:** Single Python module plugins were deprecated in SPSDK 3.0 and are no longer supported.

-The actual implementation depends on actual plugin type.
+The actual implementation depends on the specific plugin type.
-In general every plugin must be derived from the plugin base class and implement it's methods.
+In general, every plugin must be derived from the appropriate plugin base class and implement its methods.

-### Plugin as a Python package
 All the plugins installed in the Python environment will be discovered automatically.
 The only requirement for package is to add specific entrypoint metadata into the package.